 Once the paint was dry, I gave it more of my personality by adding my stuff.

 You can see how shiny it is – the glass vase has a reflection.

 I am thrilled with the desk – I am over the moon happy as I have never had my very own desk before.
 Growing up, I shared a room with my 2 sisters and we shared a desk.
 In college I had a desk in my dorm room, but it was dark brown and attached to the wall with built in shelves.
 It didn’t feel like a desk and I never used it.
-I had a work bench for a while and then I made the Partners Desk that I shared with my family.
 This desk is my very own – pretty and what I always imagined a desk should look like.

 On the other end I keep all my colorful markers in a thrift store find, photos of my daughters when they were little, and a few favorite objects.